Elmo finds new home at HBO in 'Sesame Street' first view deal

-NEW YORK (Reuters) - The producers of longrunning U.S. children’s TV show “Sesame Street” have struck a five-year partnership with cable channel HBO that will bring much-needed funding for the future of the award-winning show, both companies said on Thursday.
+NEW YORK, Aug 13 (Reuters) - The producers of longrunning U.S. children’s TV show “Sesame Street” have struck a five-year partnership with cable channel HBO that will bring much-needed funding for the future of the award-winning show, both companies said on Thursday.

 The deal will make the next five seasons of “Sesame Street” available first on HBO and its on-demand and mobile services, and will allow the makers of the show to produce twice as much new content as they have done in previous seasons, the new partners said in a statement.
 The new episodes will start running on HBO, a unit of Time Warner Inc., in the late fall this year.